lowderchris/FRoDO/README.md

 ## Usage

 To begin the process of flux rope detection, load magnetic field netCDF data into the specified input data directory.
-The filename prefix should be provided in the configuration file.
+The filename prefixes should be provided in the configuration file.
 Files should be labeled according to simulation day, padded with zeros to five digits.
+This should be followed by an underscore, and a simulation hour with two digits.
+For example, b_00042_12.nc .

+To begin, enter into a Python 3 environment via the command line,

+    $ python3

+Note that for the moment, Python 3 is the recommended and supported version to execute this code.
+Begin by loading the FRoDO library of functions,

+    >>> import FRoDO

 The magnetic vector potential can then be computed for the given sample dataset using:

-    $ python3 FRoDO-prep.py
+    >>> FRoDO.prep()

 This will create a series of additional netCDF files to store the magnetic vector potential.
 From here, tracking can be completed with:

-    $ python3 FRoDO.py
+    >>> FRoDO.FRoDO()

 The resulting output files are saved to the specified output directory.
-Output files are marked by 'fr-#####.nc', and contain flux rope footprint locations, along with other associated data.
+Output files are marked by 'fr-ddddd_hh.nc', and contain flux rope footprint locations, along with other associated data.
 Having stepped through all of the provided data, tracking is performed on detected flux rope footprints, with associated time histories stored in the subdirectory 'hist' of the specified output directory.
 These python Pickle files contain the lists of arrays storing the time history for each unique flux rope structure.
-The labeling provided in the array of footprints in the 'fr-#####.nc' corresponds to the element of these lists containing the associated history.
+The labeling provided in the array of footprints in the 'fr-ddddd_hh.nc' corresponds to the element of these lists containing the associated history.

 Note that all large-helicity structures are tracked and stored here in this initial tracking.
 To filter out tall / brief features that are not quite so flux-ropish, the array fr-frg is stored in the output history directory.

 To begin the process of tracking eruptive flux ropes:

-    $ python3 FRoDO-erupt.py
+    >>> FRoDO.erupt()

 After processing has completed, erupting / non-erupting labels will be saved into the specified output directory, under the subdirectory 'hist'.
 Note that these labels must be cross-referenced with the list of flux ropes contained within fr-rfrg from earlier.